📓 Blog Post 17 – “Kindness, Anger, and the Temptation to Snap”

 I’ve noticed they tend to expect something in return — saying things like, “you owe me a favor,” or “don’t forget what I did for you.” 💬

-Dude, if you’re going to be kind,
+Dude, if you’re going to be kind, just be. 🤝

 Expecting something back doesn’t make you good — it just makes you a hypocrite. 😮💨